This Nighttime Routine Checklist Will Change Your Life

 Even if you can’t dim the lights, step away from the tech, self-reflect, or plan your following day, meditating for just a few minutes before you sleep would be profound.

 We are all so “busy” all day.
 Right up until the moment our head hits the pillow.
-But leaving yourself 5, 10, even 20 minutes to just chill. the fuck. out. is worth it.
+So, leaving ourselves 5, 10, or even 20 minutes to just chill. the fuck. out. is worth it.

 Step 11: Read